-This evolving document contains our coding philosophy (general) followed by our best practices (specific and detailed).
-If you do not understand or agree with anything in the contents of this document, you should bring it up and discuss/debate it with fellow developers.
+This evolving document contains our best practices for building medical imaging software.
+If you do not understand or agree with anything in it, bring it up in Slack so we can improve upon it.

 Here is a list of external qualities of a piece of software: